Momentum-Team-10/momentum-team-10.github.io/_posts/2021-11-30-fe-intro-react.md

 tags: phase-3 phase-3-fe javascript
 ---

-## Topics
+## ⚛ Today's topics

-- Return to JS!
+- Exercism review
 - Intro to React
-  - Why does React exist?
-What problem does it solve?
+  - How does React work?
-  - How is it different from vanilla JS?
+  - What does React code look like?

 ## 🛠️ Setup

 Make sure you have the following set up in your local environment:

 - Node & `npm`
-- `create-react-app`
+- `create-react-app` (see below for docs)
-- VS Code extension for JSX and Standard.js
+- ESLint for VS Code

 ### 📖 Read | 📺 Watch | 🎧 Listen